basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

     Success: "riak@10.1.42.11" marked as down
     ```

     This step informs the cluster that `riak@10.1.42.11` is offline and ring-state transitions should be allowed.
-While we're executing the `riak-admin down` command from `node2.localdomain` in this example, the command can be executed from any currently running node.
+While we're executing the `riak admin down` command from `node2.localdomain` in this example, the command can be executed from any currently running node.

 <a id="reconfigure"></a>
 #### Reconfigure Node to Use New Address